eclipse-openj9/openj9-docs/docs/xgc.md

 : This option disables pause-less garbage collection that you might have enabled with the [`-Xgc:concurrentScavenge`](#concurrentscavenge) option when using the Generational Concurrent ([`gencon`](xgcpolicy.md#gencon)) garbage collection policy (the default policy).

-    <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** No concurrent scavenge is the default state, but the `noConcurrentScavenge` option is useful as it will disable concurrent scavenge even if it has been enabled by a previous option; the right-most option always takes precedence.
+    :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** No concurrent scavenge is the default state, but the `noConcurrentScavenge` option is useful as it will disable concurrent scavenge even if it has been enabled by a previous option; the right-most option always takes precedence.

 ### `overrideHiresTimerCheck`